atlassian/github-for-jira/docs/permissions.md

 - [App scope](https://developer.atlassian.com/cloud/jira/platform/scopes/) required: `WRITE`

 #### Delete development information entity
-- Used to delete development information when it is removed from GitHub (e.g., when a branch is deleted, the integraiton can also delete it from Jira)
+- Used to delete development information from Jira that was removed from GitHub (e.g., when a branch is deleted, the integraiton can also delete it from Jira)
 - [Documentation](https://developer.atlassian.com/cloud/jira/software/rest/#api-rest-devinfo-0-10-repository-repositoryId-entityType-entityId-delete)
 - [App scope](https://developer.atlassian.com/cloud/jira/platform/scopes/) required: `DELETE`